Every full moon is named for the season, and August’s full moon is known as the Sturgeon Moon.

-We can thank the early Native American tribes for most of the moon names we still use today.
+We can thank early Native American tribes for most of the moon names we still use today.
 The lunar cycles were a way for people to keep track of time without the 365-day calendar.
-Tribes christened the moon based on the flora, fauna, weather, and tribe activities during the seasons.
+Tribes christened the moon every month based on the flora, fauna, weather, and tribe activities during the seasons.

 The Sturgeon Moon is also sometimes referred to as the Red Moon, Barley Moon, Green Corn Moon, or Grain Moon.

 The Sturgeon Moon arrives in August.
 It comes after the Buck Moon in June and the Harvest Moon in September (although every third year, the Harvest Moon is in October instead, making September’s full moon a Corn Moon).